qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 ## intent:how_archive_email
 - How do I archive an email?
 - what to do to archive an email?
+- How do I get to the archives?
+- How do I get to my archived emails?
+- How to open my archives?
+- How do I get a message that has been archive?

 ## intent:how_delete_email
 - How do I delete an email?